codewind-resources/rogue-cloud/docs/RogueCloudDevelopment.md

 You can also look at the JSON WebSocket API docs, which describe the [JSON-based communication protocol between the client and the server](RogueCloudJsonApi.md).

-Next, check out the advanced documetation that goes into detail on how the [world state is communicated between the client and server](RogueCloudJsonWorldState.md).
+Next, check out the advanced documentation that goes into detail on how the [world state is communicated between the client and server](RogueCloudJsonWorldState.md).